 How Safe is Naples?
 (Our take)

 Staying in Naples puts you in striking distance of Pompeii, which is pretty cool, but the city itself is a good place to soak up the famous local atmosphere; even though it’s a big urban sprawl, Naples retains a sense of rough and ready authenticity.

 Brimming with attitude and characters, it’s a super interesting city to explore, but sometimes it can be shady, like any other big cities.

 There are certain situations in which you may face petty crime and theft – we’re talking pickpocketing.

-Then again, the city hasn’t got the best reputation when it comes to crime in general, with organised crime (the Camorra – not the Mafia) being still influential here.
+Then again, the city hasn’t got the best reputation when it comes to crime in general, with organised crime (the Camorra or Mafia) being still influential here.

 However, this shouldn’t put you off visiting the bustling piazzas of Naples, sipping wine in small bars and getting to grips with the real life of the city.
-Naples is generally safe to visit.
+Naples is generally very safe to visit and it is unlikely you will have any problems.

 Is Naples Safe to Visit?
 (The facts.)

 People, as a result, tend to think that Naples is a pretty dangerous place.
-The most common crime in Naples is often just petty theft, typically in crowded areas and on public transport.
-Many, if not most, parts of the city are safe.
+However, this is a bit of a silly notion really as the organised crime syndicates are not interested in tourists as they have much bigger fish to fry.
+The most common crime in Naples is often just petty theft, typically in crowded areas and on public transport – the kind of crime you get in many cities.
+Many, if not most, parts of the city are very safe.

 Obviously, there are some areas that are safer than others, but that’s just big cities for you: diverse.

 In 2017 Italy as a whole had 58.3 million tourists, and was the 5th most visited country in the world!
 Naples isn’t exactly top of the tourist agenda but tourist numbers are growing strong, though.
 Rome, Milan, Venice, Florence, and Rimini were the most popular destinations, with Venice by far the most visited, welcoming 27 million out of that.
 Naples got 7 million foreign visitors.